AAUAutomationAndControl/PREDICT/README.md

 One can also implement the flight control on a differnt embedded hardware (like arduino).

-The project is open-sourced and all the source codes are available in this git.
+The project is open-sourced and all the source codes can be download from this git (except the flight simulator)

 ![alt text](https://github.com/AAUAutomationAndControl/PREDICT/blob/master/Screenat18_54%20(2).png)